-Students will be assessed on how well they are achieving the intended learning outcomes at different stages throughout their time of study at Regent's.
+You will be assessed on how well you are achieving the intended leaning outcomes at different stages throughout your time of study at Regent's.
 This will include a variety of methods as described under Section 6 above.

-In order to continue with studies, there are minimum requirements to be met in order to progress to the next level of the programme.
-The current progression regulations are published within the Academic Regulations on the RUL website at the link below.
+In order to continue with your studies, there are minimum requirements to be met in order to progress to the next level of your programme.
+The current progression regulations are published within the Academic Regulations on our website at the link below.
 These are subject to review and amendment each year.
 We will let you know if there are any major changes to the regulations that may affect you.